ddkhen11/MockOS/docs/lab5.md

 # CSE 332 Lab Base
 Repository for submitting lab work

 Note: We will read this file as raw text rather than markdown.

 Names: Malcolm Newmark, Adam Shumway, Daniel Khen
 Lab #: 5

+Division of Work:
+ - For all studios we worked collaboratively, using CLion share sessions to work simultaneously
+ - For the lab we split up the commands between the three of us.
+Adam made CatCommand, TC, and updated Touch
+ - Malcolm made Remove, Rename, worked with Adam on CopyCommand and MacroCommands
+ - Daniel made LSCommand, DisplayCommand, did most of main, and looked over everyone's work

 Document your lab work here according to the lab specification
 1. For this command, we use the getFileNames function from the AbstractFileSystem member variable in order to print